SocialOomph vs Edgar: The Bout

 |Free||12/tweets per hour||Free|

 The free account is definitely one to use if you’re just looking or want to see how SocialOomph performs.
 I’m testing the professional plan now as this blog is being written and I will report back as to how things work using the professional plan.
 So go ahead and get your free account set up.
-Also, there is a 7-day trial of the professional plan that you can opt into when getting your free account setup.
+Also, there is a 7-day trial of the professional plan that you can opt for when getting your free account setup.

 If you have any further input as to what you have experienced with either of the above platforms, comment below.
 Looking forward to hearing what you have to say about SocialOomph vs Edgar

 My Final Take On The SocialOomph Vs Edgar Battle

 Overall, both of these platforms do a great job at posting your tweets to your twitter account.
 Both platforms also support other outlets of social media.
 However, I am going to give the edge to SocialOomph due to its pricing options, which allow you to scale.
 Edgar has a flat rate that does not allow for the new entrepreneur to scale their needs accordingly.

 Thanks for taking the time to read this SocialOomph vs Edgar review!